manonaudebert/join-the-siege-vM/README.md

     Otherwise, followed instructions here: https://pyimagesearch.com/2021/08/16/installing-tesseract-pytesseract-and-python-ocr-packages-on-your-system/

     Install the rest of dependencies in virtual environment:

     ```shell
     python -m venv venv
     source venv/bin/activate
     pip install -r requirements.txt
     ```
+3. If there's no model pkl files under model > trained_models for naive_bayes.pkl or if you want to re-train the model with more data, then train
+    ```shell
+    python -m src.model.naive_bayes_classifier
+    ```

+    To train the logistic classifer model, run:
+    ```shell
+    python -m src.model.logistic_classifier
+    ```
+    A new pkl file will only be created if the run performs better in accuracy than the previously saved file.

 3. Run the Flask app:
     ```shell